pivotal/docs-platform-automation/README.md

 View the most recent release of the [docs](https://docs.pivotal.io/platform-automation/)

-For internal Pivotal, you can see up-in-coming release changes in our [staging-docs](http://docs-pcf-staging.cfapps.io/platform-automation/develop/)
+You can see up-in-coming release changes in our [staging-docs](http://docs-pcf-staging.cfapps.io/platform-automation/develop/).
+NOTE: the changes in these docs are NOT final!
+Do not rely on these docs for offically supported features/documentation

 to download dependencies:
 pip3 install -r requirements.txt